The instructor for your section will provide you with contact information.

 To take into account the lack of partial credit, scores on the Skills Test will be rounded up, so that scores between 70% and 79% will count as a 79%, scores between 80% and 89% will be recorded as 89%, and scores 90% to 100% will receive 100%.
 If a student's highest score is lower than 70%, their highest percentage among the attempts will be recorded and will not be rounded up.
-Since the Skills Test counts for 50 points toward the final grade, the rounded percentage will be multiplied by 50 to determine the point total.

 A detailed contents of each exam will be determined one week before the exam, but we expect it to be as follows:

 Math 226 Basic Skills Test: Sec.
 6.2*, 6.3*, 6.4*, 6.6.

 Math 226 Exam 1: Sec.
 6.1, 6.2*, 6.3*, 6.4*, 6.5, 6.6, 6.8, 7.1, 7.2